TxPEP in the News

 TxPEP Finds Half of Texas Women Face Barriers to Accessing Family Planning

-The new research brief highlights women’s experiences accessing reproductive health care, as well as satisfaction with their current contraceptive method following major changes in funding and coverage of family planning services occurring in Texas between 2011 and 2014.
+The new research brief "Barriers to Family Planning Access in Texas" highlights women’s experiences accessing reproductive health care, as well as satisfaction with their current contraceptive method following major changes in funding and coverage of family planning services occurring in Texas between 2011 and 2014.
 The Texas Tribune, Texas Public Radio, RH Reality Check, Austin Chronicle, Huffington Post, Austin-American Statesman, and the Health Affairs Blog reported on it.
 (May 12, 2015)

 TxPEP Researcher Details When in a Pregnancy Physical Malformations are Detected